 - d.
 A classified shooter who wishes to self declare into a higher class may do so, including into AAA but thereafter may not shoot below the declared class for the remainder of the shooting year.
 When a shooter so elects, he/she must present his/her card at a registered shoot and have his/her card marked by management with his/her self-declared class before competing in the event for which he/she is declaring upward and also be entered upon the official entry form as self-declared. - e.
-A shooter does NOT re-classify during a shoot after shooting in a preliminary registered event in one or more gauges before the main event.
-It is a separate event however, and after the shoot, the preliminary event score and the main event score should each be entered in order separately on the classification card, and then the average of his/her last five events and appropriate class resulting entered for each entry and gun.
+A shooter does NOT reclassify during a shoot after shooting in a preliminary registered event in one or more gauges before the main event or between events of the same gauge or doubles at the same registered shoot.
+It is a separate event however, and after the shoot, the preliminary event score and the main event score should each be entered in order separately on the classification card, and then the average of his/ her last five events and appropriate class resulting entered for each entry and gun.